Nikhiljain09/movie-search-app/README.md

 You may also see any lint errors in the console.

  Features
-Search and watch movies: users can search for movies by title and can watch them easily Genre-wise display: movies can be sorted by genre Trending Movies: displays a section for trending movies Movies Section: displays a section for upcoming movies Movie Details: users can view detailed information about each movie Series Section: displays a section for upcoming movies
+1.Search and watch movies: users can search for movies by title and can watch them easily 2.Genre-wise display: movies can be sorted by genre 3.Trending Movies: displays a section for trending movies 4.Movies Section: displays a section for upcoming movies 5.Movie Details: users can view detailed information about each movie 6.Series Section: displays a section for upcoming movies